sink-cord-archive/cc-tools/README.md

 - `1w` = 1 week
 - `1y` = 1 year

-`store` is a proxy allowing you to get values.
+`store` is a proxy allowing you to get values and `delete` values.
+Setting is not allowed.

 ```js
 import { cumcache } from "cc-tools";